 “But I already changed.”
 My mind was made up to not do anything.
 Mainly anything strenuous.
 “And I’m exhausted.”

 “L. Be ready when I come back or I’m hiking without you” and the door closed.
 I huffed then looked out the window.
 The sun was setting, and I had been pleading with him for months to hike a sunset trail.
-Plus, I rationalized, one thing was definite: Andy was not going without me.
+Plus, I rationalized, one thought was definite: Andy was not going on a hike without me.

 “Fine,” I told him, though he was gone so I walked towards our bedroom to change.

 Being that it was a Thursday, we didn’t have hours to drive to the mountains to find our sunset walk.
-However, we had saved a second urban James River hike for a quick weekday venture.
+However, we had saved this urban James River hike for a quick weekday venture.
 Here’s more on this Belle Isle trail:

 - Almost six-mile circuit